 A life-long tinkerer and science geek, I worked in property and casualty underwriting, project management, and operations research for several large insurance companies.
 In 1986, I completed the course of study for the Chartered Property and Casualty Underwriter designation, the insurance equivalent of a CPA, and taught CPCU for several years.
 The North Carolina Department of Insurance certified me as an instructor of statistics for professional CE.
 I also served on the Property Committee of the North Carolina Rate Bureau, working with long-range weather models to determine future rate recommendations.

 My first computer was a Commodore 64.
 (Yes, I’m that old.)
-A Certified Novell Administrator®, and proficient in the object-oriented programming language Visual Basic, I served on automated risk selection projects for two insurance companies.
+A Certified Novell Administrator®, and proficient in the object-oriented programming language Visual Basic, I wrote an automated risk selection program that was adapted by the Jefferson-Pilot Corporation.
 I was also a member of the Association for the Advancement of Artificial Intelligence.

 My fantasy, science fiction, and mystery stories have been featured in several publications, including Mystery Weekly Magazine, Hexagon Speculative Fiction, and Metaphorosis.
 Novel Fox published my novella Aztec Midnight in December, 2014.

-My literary heroes include Ernest Hemingway, Flannery O’Connor, Robert E. Howard, and Mickey Spillane.
+My literary role models include Ernest Hemingway, Flannery O’Connor, Robert E. Howard, and Mickey Spillane.
 In addition to fantasy, science fiction, and crime novels, my reading includes history, with emphasis on military history.
 I’ve given presentations on Stonewall Jackson’s Valley Campaign to several historical societies.